OpenCovenant/quill/README.md

 ## Development server

+- Run Backend

+To start testing your application on the local development environment, follow the [README instructions](https://github.com/OpenCovenant/ink) on the ink repository.
+Once the python server is started you can start the angular server.

+- Run Frontend

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.